raythurman2386/Notes/SOLID.md

 ## The Single Responsibility Principle

+- A class should only do one thing, have a single responsibility, a single job - manage configuration for Swagger, interface with the employees table, print a HelloWorld message

 The single responsibility principle states that each of our classes has to be only used for one purpose

 We need this so that we don't have to change code as often when something changes.
 It's also hard to understand what the class is doing if it's doing many things

 An example of following the SRP is as follows:

 ```
 class Rectangle {
   constructor(length, width) {